iron-vault-plugin/iron-vault/docs/Other Features/Settings.md

 * **Prompt for rolls in Ask the Oracle**: if enabled, when you [[Ask the Oracle]], the plugin will prompt you to roll your own dice and enter the values.
 * **Cursed die kind**: The type of die to roll when making cursed die rolls.
 * **Enable cursed die**: If enabled, the cursed die will be rolled along with the oracle die when rolling an oracle with an associated cursed oracle table.
-* **Graphical dice**: When enabled, 3d graphical dice will be rolled on-screen whenever a die roll is made.
+* **Graphical (oracle/action) dice**: When enabled, 3d graphical dice will be rolled on-screen whenever a die roll of the specified kind is made.
+* **Show dice debugger**: When enabled, a small overlay will appear in the top-right corner during a graphical dice roll.
+It will show the formula used to calculate the roll result.
+This can help explain "non-standard" dice rolls like d36 which is rolled with two d6s.
+* **Hide dice delay**: Number of seconds to keep graphical dice on the screen after a roll ends.
+If 0, dice will remain until a click or key press.
+* **Allow dice clickthrough**: By default, the graphical dice "capture" the mouse, and you must click once to clear away the dice before you can interact with the rest of the app.
+When this setting is enabled, the dice still remain visible until you click, but the app will react to your click as if the dice were not visible.
 * **(x) die color**: Sets the color of the various supported dice.
 Challenge dice may be colored separately in order to support _Sundered Isles_' Twin Fates feature (Cinder/Wraith).

 ### New game object defaults